xithan/decko-home-playground/README.md

 Static copy of Decko's Homepage to play with color schemes.

 All the css is in `site.css.scss`.
 It imports `scheme1.scss`.
-There is currently no better way to maintain different schemes than creationg new scheme scss files and changing the import command in
+There is currently no better way to maintain different schemes than creating new scheme scss files and changing the file name in the import command in `site.css.scss` (in line 14918 :scream:)
-`site.css.scss`.

 ## developer setup
 The site is developed with [Middleman](https://middlemanapp.com).
 It depends on Ruby and the